divemarkus/windows11/README.md

 # rtx vsr and hdr will also upscale youtube and other streaming videos
 # enable spatial sound from windows 11:
 System > Sound > (choose the sound device/output) > Spatial sound: Windows Sonic for Headphones
+# if you have nvidia gpu, open nvidia app:
+System > Video > Super Resolution 'on' = 'high' = 'show status indicator on video' System > Video > HDR 'on' = 'show status indicator on video' System > Graphics > add VLC > enable RTX Dynamic Vibrance, RTX HDR 'on'
+# if using VLC to play videos, make sure you have the correct version that supports these features
 ```